-All projects (study projects and bachelor project) will follow the 'Guidelines for projects' in VIA Business.
-Specific requirements for each assignment and project are described in section 2 and section 3.
+All projects (study projects and bachelor project) are in accordance with "Guidelines for preparing project reports adapted to the value chain management programme".
+Specific requirements to the individual assignments and projects are described in sections 2 and 3.

 All written assignments and projects must be uploaded to WISEflow.
 The bachelor project must furthermore be uploaded to the PURE database.